thelukemccarthy/scripts_and_files/feature-toggle-best-practice.md

         })
       })
     ```
-  * Remove the feature toggle as soon as possible
-    * You don't want a feature toggle, around a feature toggle, around a feature toggle.
-Removing feature toggles as soon
-    as possible helps to prevent this
   * Feature toggles should have good names
     * Use the business language to create a name of the feature.
 'OneClickPurchase' is much better name than 'purchase' or 'temp'
   * Provide a description for each feature toggle